d-rathor/PracticeGenius/PracticeGenius-Specification.md

 - Next.js 15 requires Node.js ^18.18.0 || ^19.8.0 || >= 20.0.0
 - Some npm packages like minimatch@10.0.1 and path-scurry@2.0.0 require Node.js 20 or higher
 - Set NODE_VERSION to "20.11.1" in netlify.toml for compatibility

+## Deployment Learnings & Key Fixes

+During the course of development and deployment, particularly when integrating the frontend with the backend API hosted on Render, several critical issues were identified and resolved:

+### 1. CORS (Cross-Origin Resource Sharing) Resolution

+- **Problem**: The frontend (e.g., `https://practicegeniusv2.netlify.app`) was blocked by CORS policy when attempting to fetch data from the backend API (e.g., `https://practicegenius-api.onrender.com`).
+The browser error "No 'Access-Control-Allow-Origin' header is present" was common.
+- **Solution Steps**:
+    - **Standard `cors` Package**: Replaced custom CORS middleware in `backend/src/server.js` with the standard `cors` npm package.
+This provided more robust and predictable behavior.
+    - **Whitelist Configuration**: The `cors` middleware was configured with a specific whitelist of allowed origins (e.g., `['https://practicegeniusv2.netlify.app', 'http://localhost:3000']`) and options for `credentials: true`, and appropriate `methods`, `allowedHeaders`, and `exposedHeaders`.
+    - **Logging**: Added detailed logging within the `cors` configuration's `origin` function to verify the `Origin` header received from requests and confirm whether it was allowed.
+    - **Render Environment Variables**: Commented out platform-level `CORS_*` environment variables in `render.yaml` to prevent them from conflicting with or overriding the application-level CORS configuration in `server.js`.

+### 2. Dockerfile and Backend Build Process

+- **Problem**: The backend deployment on Render initially failed with "Error: Cannot find module 'express'" (and subsequently other modules).
+This was because the `Dockerfile` was not correctly structured to build the backend application and install its specific dependencies.
+- **Initial Incorrect Setup**: The `Dockerfile` was using the `package.json` from the project root, which did not contain the backend's dependencies.
+It then tried to run `backend/src/server.js` without these modules.
+- **Solution - Dockerfile Rewrite**:
+    - The `Dockerfile` was significantly rewritten to focus specifically on the backend application.
+    - **Targeted Dependency Installation**:
+        - Copied `backend/package.json` and `backend/package-lock.json` into a `/usr/src/app/backend/` directory within the Docker image.
+        - Changed `WORKDIR` to `/usr/src/app/backend`.
+        - Ran `npm install --production --no-optional` within this `backend` directory to install dependencies listed in `backend/package.json` into `/usr/src/app/backend/node_modules`.
+    - **Code Copy**: Copied the `backend/src` directory into `/usr/src/app/backend/src` in the image.
+    - **Correct Startup Command**: The `CMD` was updated to `["node", "src/server.js"]`, executed from the `/usr/src/app/backend` working directory.
+- **Outcome**: This ensured that the backend application was built with its own set of dependencies, resolving the module loading errors and allowing the server to start correctly.

+These fixes were crucial for establishing stable communication between the deployed frontend and backend services.

 ## UI Strategy